-heather lehman is a research librarian and community manager. heather tries to stay focused on information literacy and community development. she does often stray into other territory: local first initiatives, access to and development of digital repositories, democratic and participatory planning, web development for small groups, distance education, food and farms.
+heather lehman is an information professional who tries to stay focused on information access, scientific literacy, and community education. she does often stray into other territory: local first initiatives, access to and development of digital repositories, democratic and participatory planning, web development for small groups, distance education, food and farms.

-heather has worked in support of educational, non-profit, not-for-profit, and community-based projects for over 15 years. she is a firm believer in informed decision making as the root of sustainable development.
+heather has worked in support of educational, non-profit, not-for-profit, and community-based projects for over 15 years. she is a firm believer in informed decision making as the root of a good life. heather utilizes years of education and experience to support organizations to grow their messaging, services, and client satisfaction.

 aa/t13 is an information technology project that was founded to help foster the habit of looking more closely at everyday objects and their relationships.
 Creating this habit makes it less likely that the objects’ origin and history “gets lost.”